zwicker-group/py-pde/docs/paper/paper.md

 The flexibility of `py-pde` is one of its key feature.
 For instance, while the package implements forward and backward Euler methods as well as a Runge-Kutta scheme, users might require more sophisticated solvers.
-Here, we provide a wrapper for the excellent `scipy.integrate.solve_ivp` method from the scipy package [@SciPy2020] and further additions are straightforward.
+We already provide a wrapper for the excellent `scipy.integrate.solve_ivp` method from the scipy package [@SciPy2020] and further additions are straightforward.
 Finally, the explicit Euler stepper provided by `py-pde` also supports stochastic differential equations in the Itô representation.